All Products

 image

-1. In the Kafka Source Information section, select the Kafka topic from which you want to synchronize data.
+1. In the Kafka Source Information section, select the Kafka topic to synchronize.
+Adjust other parameters based on your requirements.

-3. In the Output Field Configuration section, select the fields that you want to synchronize.
+3. In the Output Field Configuration section, select the fields to synchronize.

 image